The Commonplace

 0.11

 The study is the first empirical investigation of human–AI assistance in a live CTF setting with a direct comparison to autonomous AI agents on the same fresh challenges.
-Other null_result medium novelty claim (existence of prior comparable live CTF human–AI empirical studies and direct agent comparisons)
+Other null_result novelty claim (existence of prior comparable live CTF human–AI empirical studies and direct agent comparisons)

 n=41